 Have you ever wondered what to put on slick stairs to make them less slippery?Exterior steps, especially wooden ones, can become slippery over time, particularly when they’re wet.

-Exterior wood steps can become slippery over time, especially when they’re wet.
-One of the easiest way to protect against slips and falls is by applying self-adhesive abrasive strips, available at home centers, to each step.
+One of the easiest ways to protect against slips and falls is by applying self-adhesive abrasive strips, available at home centers, to each step.

 To apply abrasive strips to steps: